monicasenapati/CS431_Multithreading_Reference/README.md

 To run client, open another terminal & run the following command: python client1.py

-From here one, any message you type from client terminal, gets printed on the server's terminal, until you type "exit".
+From here on, any message you type from client terminal, gets printed on the server's terminal, until you type "exit".